sinyawskiy/react-usb-barcode-scanner/README.md

 ### Example
 See an example in the example folder :)

-_TODO: enable, disable doesn't work.
-On hooks, it has not yet been possible to implement the storage of an object of type timeout._
+_TODO: On hooks, it has not yet been possible to implement the storage of an object of type timeout._

 ### Configuration example